OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/tests/test-expressions---only-has-present-targets-no-targets.md

 ## Description

-The policy "policy_one" has no targets, thus, has no present targets and is removed.
+The policy "policy_one" has no targets.
+Thus, the policy has no present targets and, therefore, is removed.

 ## Variable Service Template